Zubax/ampdrive_ad0510/README.md

 ## Thermal performance

-Thermal simulation is performed under following conditions:
+Thermal simulation is performed under the following conditions:

 * The heat source is applied to the heatsink area where the PCB is placed.
 Its power is 78.5 W.
   It is a typical value of power losses in the Komar power stage when operating at a power level of 2500 W